Bioconductor/BioC2019/docs/call-for-abstracts.md

 _BioC 2019_ invites abstracts on research to be presented as a poster or short oral presentations (10 minutes including questions) to the full conference.
-Please submit an abstract of up to 300 words, which will be peer-reviewed by the conference committee for selection in the conference programme.
+Please use the [Poster / Talk Submission Form][] to submit an abstract of up to 300 words, which will be peer-reviewed by the conference committee for selection in the conference programme.
 Include links to software where relevant.
-In the [Poster / Talk Submission Form][], you will be able to specify whether you are interested in giving a talk, poster, or both.
+You will be given the option of presenting a talk plus a poster, a talk only, a poster only, or a "talk only, but a poster if my abstract is not accepted for a talk."

-[Poster / Talk Submission Form]: https://goo.gl/forms/VqkNBNEvj48Vb41k2
+[Poster / Talk Submission Form]: https://goo.gl/forms/tx6oHbNt28JX7WWz1

 ## Call for workshops